JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 ### Add platform-specific implementations

 The common source set can define an interface or an expected declaration.
-Then each platform source sets, in this case `androidMain` and `iosMain`, has to provide actual platform-specific implementations for the expected declarations from the common source set.
+Then each platform source set, in this case `androidMain` and `iosMain`, has to provide actual platform-specific implementations for the expected declarations from the common source set.